-Persons providing investment advice on behalf of HBW may be registered representatives with Cetera.
-Cetera is an independent broker-dealer that's under separate ownership and not affiliated with HBW.
-Registered representatives may have an incentive to recommend investment products or services offered by Cetera based on the compensation received, rather than on client needs.
-Registered representatives will receive compensation directly from Cetera if clients purchase investment products or services offered by Cetera.
+Persons providing investment advice on behalf of HBW may be registered representatives with an independent broker-dealer that's under separate ownership and not affiliated with HBW, as disclosed in the individual representative's Form ADV Part 2B disclosure brochure.
+Registered representatives may have an incentive to recommend investment products or services offered by broker-dealer based on the compensation received, rather than on client needs.
+Registered representatives will receive compensation directly from broker-dealer if clients purchase investment products or services offered by broker-dealer.
 Registered representatives may also receive commission-based compensation in connection with the purchase and sale of insurance and securities, including 12b-1 fees for the sale of investment company products.
 This compensation is separate from any HBW advisory fees and clients should be aware that the receipt of additional compensation creates a conflict of interest that may impair registered representatives' when making recommendations.
 HBW puts the interest of its clients first as part of our fiduciary duty as a registered investment adviser.
 HBW prohibits registered representatives from charging advisory fees on products for which they have earned commission.
-Clients are under no obligation, contractually or otherwise, to purchase investment products or services offered by Cetera.
+Clients are under no obligation, contractually or otherwise, to purchase investment products or services offered by broker-dealer.